 Spain is a hugely popular destination for expatriates relocating from all over the world, thanks to the laid back lifestyle, stunning natural beauty, abundance of beaches, and its climate providing year-round warmth.
 Some expats relocating to Spain also highlight the health benefits as a factor in their move.
 But how does healthcare in Spain for expats work?
 The Mediterranean diet, regular sunshine, and an active stress-free lifestyle contributes to Spain being one of the World Health Organisation’s (WHO) healthiest places to live.
 Fortunately, when medical care is required, Spanish healthcare is outstanding.
-The level of medical care in Spain has previously been ranked amongst the Top 10 in the world by WHO, ensuring you’ll be in good hands.
+The level of medical care in Spain has previously been ranked amongst the Top 10 in the world by WHO, and it later took 1st place in Bloomberg’s 2019 Healthiest Country Index, ensuring you’ll be in good hands.

 In order to apply for a long stay Visa, entitling you to stay in Spain for longer than three months, or to register as a resident of Spain, you are required to prove you have medical cover.
+This rule applies to all the main long-stay routes – non-lucrative, investment and the 2023 digital-nomad visa – and the policy must provide nationwide cover with no co-payments, waiting periods or reimbursement limits.
 But what are the options for healthcare in Spain for expats?
 Does Spain have a public healthcare system that expats can access?
 Or do relocated citizens require private Spanish healthcare?
 We’ve detailed all the information in this article, providing you with everything you need to begin accessing medical care in Spain.

 What are the Options for Healthcare in Spain for Expats?